chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/04-mathematics/03-Math_Reference_Card.md

 ## 🎯 **PURPOSE**

-This is a **quick reference card** for people who need help with basic math while using Krishna Tokenizer.
+This is a **quick reference card** for people who need help with basic math while using SanTOK Tokenizer.
 Keep this handy when you're working with the system!

 ---